Sholtee/rpc/README.md

    ...
    public class CalculatorAppHost : AppHostBase
    {
      // There are several properties to set (check the documentation out).
-This two is the obligatory:
+This two are mandatory:

      public override string Name => "Calculator";